 New Research Shows No Evidence For Delaying Introduction To Common Food Allergens

 Delaying introduction of any specific food beyond 6 month of age will not prevent an allergy from occurring.
 The Canadian Paediatric Society in association with the Canadian Society of Allergy and Clinical Immunology now recommend introduction of allergenic foods around 6 months of age.
-They also recommend continuing to offer these foods regularly (2 to 3 times per week) to maintain a tolerance to these foods.
+They also recommend continuing to offer these foods regularly (2 to 3 times per week) to maintain a tolerance.

 A review article published in Canadian Family Physician summarized the evidence for early introduction of peanuts.
-Babies are higher risk of peanut allergy who are exposed earlier may have a reduced risk of peanut allergy at 5 years of age.
+Babies who have severe eczema or already have an egg allergy are at higher risk of developing peanut allergy.
+That risk drops if they are introduce to peanut as early as 4 months and eat it regularly until age 5.

 Wait Two Days Between Introducing New Foods

 It is important to monitor your baby for signs of allergy after starting a new food.
-Most allergic reactions to foods will occur within minutes of ingesting a new food, and up to 2 hours.
+Most allergic reactions to foods will occur within minutes of ingesting a new food.
+Some allergic reactions involving the gut can take up to several hours to manifest.

 Keep offering highly allergenic foods 2 to 3 times per week if your baby tolerates them.
 Waiting two days between starting new foods will make it easier to identify which food may have caused a reaction if one appears.